Virginia Tech scientists discover croc-like dinosaur cousin

 The new discovery shows up on the fossil record after a large group of reptiles known as archosaurs split into a bird branch (which led to dinosaurs and birds) and a crocodile branch (which led to today’s alligators and crocodiles.)

 Teleocrater and its kin are the earliest known members of the bird branch of the archosaurs.
-It was approximately seven to 10 feet long with a long neck and nail.
+It was approximately seven to 10 feet long with a long neck and tail.
 And instead of walking on two legs, it walked on four crocodylian-like legs.

 “The discovery of such an important new species is a once-in-a-lifetime experience,” said Sterling Nesbitt, an assistant professor of geosciences in the College of Science.